FjjDessoyCaraballo/ezra_bot/README.md

 ![](/ezra_preview.png)

 Webscrapper application exclusively to retrieve `.zip` files from and old and inactive [website](https://web.archive.org/web/20240222194932/http://brlcenter.org/) to preserve knowledge.
-This bot is divided into a crawler/scrapper mode that fetches the HTML body of the old website and retrieves the `href` links.
+This bot is divided into a crawler/scrapper mode that fetches the HTML body of the old website and retrieves the `href` links, which are saved in a local database to avoid further requests to [Web Archive](https://web.archive.org/) and avoiding wasting resources from both sides and also rate limiting.

 ## Usage